 How to make Chicken Curry in an Instant Pot

-To make this traditional chicken curry in an Instant Pot, you brown the onions and stir-fry the chicken (both essential steps for a good chicken curry) just like you would over the stovetop.
+To make this traditional chicken curry in an Instant Pot, you brown the onions and stir-fry the chicken just like you would over the stovetop.
 But after that, it’s a dump-and-go situation.

 The best part?
 There’s no sautéing at the end.
 You just manually release the pressure and garnish.
 I’ve added the perfect amount of liquid so that the end curry has just the right consistency.
 Of course, if you prefer more or less ‘curry’, just adjust the water quantity.